-See the attached Traffic Impact Analysis prepared by Kimley-Horn and Associates, Inc. for the full details. .
-As of the writing of this report, some outstanding transportation issues remain, as outlined in the memo from the peer reviewer FTE, with the latest responses from Kimley Horn and Associates (attached).
+See the attached Traffic Impact Analysis prepared by Kimley-Horn and Associates, Inc. for the full details.
+FTE indicated in the peer review memo that a condition be incorporated into the final order to address any outstanding traffic issues (see attached).